MohammadShakiba/CP2K_Libra_Manual/hybrid_functional/Readme.md

 ```
 By setting the `&MO_CUBES` and printing out only the energies by `WRITE_CUBE .FALSE.`, you can see that the energy gaps have increased compared to PBE functional calculations.

 In this table you can see the timings needed for running the hybrid functional calculations with and without using the PBE converged `wfn` file.
+Here we used 25 processors.

 |  Functional | Elapsed time (s) |
 |---|---|